rkuma183/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 It's hard to get away from using a command-line terminal.

-Since Yosemite, you can open a terminal to a folder listed within Finder by positioning mouse on it then tapping with two fingers on the touchpad.
+PROTIP: Since Yosemite, you can open a Terminal to a folder listed within Finder by pointing your mouse on it, then tapping with two fingers on the touchpad/mousepad.

+Alternately:

 <ol type="1">
 <li> Click the Apple icon, System Preferences....</li>